Tyrrrz/Ressy/Readme.md

 #### String table resources

-String table resources (type `6`) store localized strings that can be loaded by the application at run-time using the `LoadString(...)` Windows API function.
+String table resources (type `6`) store localized strings that can be loaded by the application at run time using the `LoadString(...)` Windows API function.
 Each string is identified by a unique integer ID and stored in a specific block of 16 strings.

 > [!NOTE]